TeRyZh/Website/_pages/cv.md

 Work experience
 ------
-* 2020 - Now, Teaching Assistant
+* 2020 - Now, Graduate Teaching Assistant
   * Department of Computer and Information Science
   * University of Pennsylvania
-  * Courses:
   * CIT 595: Computer Systems Programming
   * CIT 596: Algorithms & Computation
 * 09/2016 – 11/2021, Graduate Research Assistant,
   * Department of Civil and Environmental Engineering,
   * Rutgers, The State University of New Jersey